MFR6340/theenglishextension.org/young-world-4/unit-1:The Way We Live.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers: healthy eating, recipes, developing shopping lists, and what different families eat during a week.
-Here are some suggestions for native English speakers to find out more about other schools and what happens there:**
+Here are some suggestions for native English speakers to read more about cooking and baking, both fiction and non-fiction.**